ccheptea/beautiful-jekyll/_posts/2019-12-29-four-useless-functions.md

 ## Array.indicesOf()

 You're familiar with `.indexOf()`.
-It returns the index of the first appearance for a given value, and `-1` if no match is found.
+It returns the index of the first appearance for a given value, or `-1` if no match is found.
 Surprisingly, I encountered situations where I needed to determine not just the first index, but all of them.
 It can be done with a `.reduce()`, but then I need to explain what I'm trying to achieve.
 I'm not a big fan of comments in code.
 Thus, although it seems a useless function, for the sake of expressiveness I would like to have it out of the box.

 ### Usage
 ```javascript